 3. Your Long-Term Goal

 Having a goal in mind before taking medication can really put things in perspective.
-Consider whether or not you want medication to be a long- or a short-term solution for your Attention Deficit Disorder.
+Consider whether you want medication to be a long- or a short-term solution for your Attention Deficit Disorder.
 After trying all the life changes and other holistic alternatives, you may find that you are your best self when you’re taking your ADHD medication.
 If used as prescribed, medication can help people with ADD and ADHD live perfectly healthy, happy lives.

 Not everyone who starts using an ADD/ADHD medication has to remain on them for the rest of their lives.
-Some are able to use their medication as a way to focus you while you embark on your journey toward a healthier, more focused “you.”
+Some are able to use their medication as a way to focus as they embark on a journey toward a healthier, more focused “me.”
 Having a goal in mind can be helpful when making this big decision.

 4. Your Diet

-With many New Year’s resolutions to lose weight falling steadily by the wayside, it’s easy to see that a change in diet is one of the toughest personal changes to make.
+Far too many New Year’s resolutions to lose weight keep falling steadily by the wayside.
+It’s easy to see that a change in diet is one of the toughest personal changes to make.
 Even if the habit or routine were easy to break, sugar addictions can keep us coming back for more.
 However, you may consider a change in diet before accepting a prescription for medication.